BrianMcDowell/LiteWatch/readme.md

     * django-crontab needs to be installed via pip in the litewatch environment
 3. Make django migrations (python ./manage.py migrate)

-## Database Setup for local testing
+## Database Setup for Running Locally
 These steps assume use of PostgreSQL database.
 The original web app used Heroku Postgres add-on
 1. Create a config.py file in litewatch directory
 2. Enter the following attributes of the postgres database in config.py: